Cinnamon and Kale

 • Make ahead and warm through or defrost in toaster

-If you are looking for a gluten free flatbread recipe, these have flaxseed added to make them more nutritious.
+If you are looking for a gluten free flatbread recipe, this recipe has flaxseed added to make it more nutritious.

 Ingredients